Elite50/e50-table/README.md

 #### `e50-sort="expr:string"`

-If provided, will order the table data according to the resolved `string`.
+If provided, will order the table data according to the evaluated `string`.
 Uses the same format as an Angular string [orderBy](https://docs.angularjs.org/api/ng/filter/orderBy) expression.

 #### `e50-sort-reverse="expr:boolean"`

 **Requires `e50-sort`**.
-If provided, will reverse the table sort order if its value resolves to `true`.
+If provided, will reverse the table sort order if its value evaluates to `true`.

 #### `e50-sort-lock="expr:boolean"`

 **Requires `e50-sort`**.
-If provided, will 'lock' the table rows in place when its value resolves to `true`, ignoring changes to `e50-sort` and `e50-sort-reverse`.
+If provided, will 'lock' the table rows in place when its value evaluates to `true`, ignoring changes to `e50-sort` and `e50-sort-reverse`.
 If its value becomes `false`, sorting will immediately update.

 #### `e50-fetch-limit="integer"`